the quiet one...

 we could hold prayer vigils, light incense and votive candles.

-we could conjur with witches, or consult with sorcerers.
+we could conjure with witches, or consult with sorcerers.

 we will wish you and yours the best.